bennettslin/yearlings_bobtail_app/playerRefactor.md

 ### Player refactor.

 * Selected song and verse share single action and reducer.
+Time will eventually *not* be stored in state.

 * Create new TimeManager.